In this month’s edition, Louise, Archivist in Lothian Health Services Archive (LHSA), finds a different view of the First World War….

 The postcards are signed, but we cannot be sure whether they were created under a pseudonym by Ernst himself or by an acquaintance.
-The Flemish word ‘Postkaart’ on their reverse may imply that they were drawn in Belgium, though:
+The word ‘Postkaart’ on their reverse may imply that they were drawn in Holland or Belgium, though:

 We can guess where Ernst may have been stationed on account of the paper memorabilia he collected, from postcard books of places like Bruges and Tournai to maps of the front-lines:

 As a medic, Levin far from escaped the dangers of the Front.
 In fact, he won a Military Medical Medal for his heroism in the Battle of the Somme.
 In August 1916, Levin was ordered to set up a dressing station in Cléry.
 Not only did he achieve this in an exposed area without artillery protection, but also showed bravery under fire when the station was shelled.
 The following is taken from Bavaria’s Golden Roll of Honour, compiled from the Bavarian War Archive:

 “Whilst everyone took what shelter they could from the artillery fire, Dr Levin, hearing a wounded man cry out, immediately went to the aid of the casualty despite the firing and at the risk of his life.
 He bandaged the wounds and carried the man to the dug-out.
 Throughout the Battle of the Somme, Dr Levin distinguished himself by his spirit of sacrifice, his calmness and level-headed-ness and his strong sense of duty.”

 Ernst Levin in uniform

 It is lucky that a good proportion of this war archive is largely visual – most of Levin’s personal collection is written in German.
 There are, for example, bundles of letters like this one, sent home to Munich through the German military mail system, Feldpost: